larvata/ctx-wave/Readme.md

 # Wave for Surge

-Wave is a browser extension for adding news for [Surge](https://langchao.org) easily.
+Wave is a browser extension that lets you add the news you are browsing directly to your [Surge](https://langchao.org) timeline.

+## Install

+TODO

 ## Development